noseapp/noseapp/README.rst

 About
 =====

-This is pattern of development for testing with complex logic.
+This is pattern of test development with complex logic base on nose

 :background Initialization: application -> extensions -> suites -> test cases
 :flexibility and control:
  * application is only one service point
- * required extensions for case at suite initialization
+ * required extensions for test case at suite initialization
  * default require in base suite class
  * support nose plugins (noseapp.AppPlugin)
  * creation of application configuration
- * before, after callbacks in application class
+ * before, after callbacks on base application class
 :implementation by steps for test case:
  * memorized steps for exception info
- * before, finalize callbacks
+ * before, finalize callbacks on base test case class
  * interactive debug mode
  * parametrize step flow
 :asynchrony: